 Waldron, J. C., Wilson, L. C., Patriquin, M. A., & Scarpa, A. (accepted).
 Sexual victimization history, depression, and task physiology as predictors of sexual revictimization: Results from a 6-month prospective pilot study.
 Journal of Interpersonal Violence.

 Wilson, L. C., Waldron, J. C., & Scarpa, A. (accepted).
 Disinhibition as a mechanism in sexual victimization: A prospective study.
 Journal of Aggression, Maltreatment & Trauma.

-Scarpa, A., Sheetz, S., Wilson, L. C., Waldron, J. C., Patriquin, M. A., & Jones, R. T. (in press).
+Scarpa, A., Sheetz, S., Wilson, L. C., Waldron, J. C., Patriquin, M. A., & Jones, R. T. (accepted).
 Posttraumatic stress symptoms after the 2007 Virginia Tech shootings: Mode and function of communication about the events.
 Journal of Critical Incident Analysis.

 Wilson, L. C., & Scarpa, A. (2013).
 Childhood abuse, perceived social support, and psychological symptoms: A moderation model.
 Psychological Trauma: Theory, Research, Practice, and Policy.
 Advance online publication. doi: 10.1037/a0032635

 Wilson, L. C., & Scarpa, A. (2013).
 Baseline heart rate, sensation seeking and aggression in young adult women: A two-sample examination.
 Aggressive Behavior, 39, 280-289. doi: 10.1002/ab.21477